bhelenbr/make_cv/README.md

 #### NSF Requirements
-When applying for grants from the National Science Foundation (NSF), faculty members are often required to submit specific information regarding their PhD Advisees and Collaborators.
+When applying for grants from the National Science Foundation (NSF), faculty members are often required to submit information regarding their PhD Advisees and Collaborators.

 - **PhD Advisees**: A list of doctoral students supervised by the faculty member, including names and start dates.